Howdens Joinery: Operations

-The company has 808 depots nationwide, that sell to the trade (small builders).
+The company has more than 900 depots nationwide, that sell to the trade (small builders).
 It also trades as Howdens Cuisines from 60 depots in France and Belgium.

-Howdens sells kitchens (including worktops, flooring, appliances, sinks, taps and lighting), joinery, hardware, tools, and bathroom cabinetry.
+Howdens sells kitchens (including worktops, flooring, appliances, sinks, taps and lighting), bedrooms, joinery, hardware, tools, and bathroom cabinetry.
 It offers a free home survey and planning service.

 The company manufactures its cabinets, laminate worktops and breakfast bars in Howden, East Yorkshire and Runcorn, Cheshire.
 All products manufactured by Howdens hold the FSC chain of custody certification.